sabelomaga/SimpleHTTPServer/README.md

 ### Instructions ###

 You can run the HTTP server locally (on your computer) or on a Docker container.
-Please see blow examples:
+Please see below examples:

 #### To run it locally (on your computer): ####